 The PAM database is a unique source of qualitative and quantitative longitudinal data on the implementation of 34 Comprehensive Peace Agreements (CPAs) negotiated between 1989 and 2012.
 Drawing on this world class, peer-reviewed database, PAM researchers have developed a quantitative methodology to track the progress of peace accord implementation.
 The PAM database serves as a valuable tool for analysis, which the Kroc Institute uses to support the negotiation and implementation of peace accords, including the implementation of the Colombian peace accord.

-Madhav Joshi is Associate Professor of Political Science at the University of Notre Dame’s Kroc Institute and Associate Director of the Peace Accords Matrix.
+Madhav Joshi is Research Professor of Political Science at the University of Notre Dame’s Kroc Institute and Associate Director of the Peace Accords Matrix.
 His research focuses on peace agreement design, implementation, and post-civil war peacebuilding.
+He has published on these topics in leading social science journals.
 He is co-editor of Understanding Quality Peace (with Peter Wallensteen, Routledge, 2018).

-Jason M. Quinn is Associate Professor of Political Science and a Senior Researcher with the Peace Accords Matrix.
+Jason Quinn is Associate Professor of Political Science and a Senior Researcher with the Peace Accords Matrix.
 Quinn researches civil war, with a special focus on peace agreement design and implementation.
 He has published on these topics in International Studies Quarterly, British Journal of Political Science, Journal of Conflict Resolution, Journal of Peace Research, Negotiation Journal, International Interactions, International Studies Perspectives, and other outlets.

-Laurel Stone is Associate Director of Operations for the Peace Accords Matrix (PAM) at the Kroc Institute for International Peace Studies, where she manages operations for several grant and research projects for the PAM program and the Colombia Barometer Initiative.
+Laurel Quinn is Associate Director of Operations and Policy for the Peace Accords Matrix (PAM) at the Kroc Institute for International Peace Studies, where she manages operations for several grant and research projects for the PAM program and the Colombia Barometer Initiative.
 She is co-editor of the volume Civil Society, Peace, and Power (Rowman & Littlefield, 2016), and she holds a master’s degree from the Seton Hall School of Diplomacy and International Relations.